Penelope Spheeris: Career

-Spheeris launched her career by producing short subjects for comedian Albert Brooks, many of them being highlights in the first season of the television series Saturday Night Live.
+While at UCLA, Spheeris got her first job in the industry transcribing footage for directors Gary Weis and John Head.
+They introduced her to their friend Lorne Michaels, who was putting together Saturday Night Live.
+Michaels had signed comedian Albert Brooks to make a series of short films and hired Spheeris to produce the films and teach Brooks how to direct.
 Her first feature film was The Decline of Western Civilization (1981), a punk rock documentary that she produced and directed.
 She followed up with Suburbia in 1983, produced by Roger Corman, The Decline of Western Civilization Part II: The Metal Years, this time about the Los Angeles heavy metal scene of 1988, with footage and interviews of legendary metal bands such as Kiss, Ozzy Osbourne, Aerosmith, Megadeth, and Motörhead.
-She later returned to the streets of Los Angeles and the punk rock scene in 1998 for the documentary The Decline of Western Civilization Part III.
-She was offered the chance to direct This is Spinal Tap, but declined.
+She returned to the streets of Los Angeles and the punk rock scene in 1998 for the documentary The Decline of Western Civilization Part III.
+She was offered the chance to direct This is Spinal Tap, but declined and she was replaced by Rob Reiner instead.

 In addition, she worked as a writer for the television series Roseanne (1988-1997).
-In the 1990s, she directed Wayne's World, a comedy based on Mike Myers' sketches from Saturday Night Live.
+In the 1990s, she directed Wayne's World (1992), a comedy based on Mike Myers' sketches from Saturday Night Live.
 The movie grossed over $183 million and became a popular hit.
-She directed the Wayne's World music video work for Queen's "Bohemian Rhapsody", which earned a Grammy Award nomination.
-She had difficulty working with Myers, while acknowledging him as "profoundly talented," and in an Entertainment Weekly article stated she believes Myers dissuaded Paramount Pictures from hiring her for the sequel.
+She directed the Wayne's World music video work for Queen's song "Bohemian Rhapsody", which earned a Grammy Award nomination.
+She had difficulty working with Myers, while acknowledging him as "profoundly talented," and in an Entertainment Weekly article stated she believes Myers dissuaded Paramount Pictures from hiring her for the 1993 sequel.
+She was replaced by Stephen Surjik.

 In 1996, she directed We Sold Our Souls for Rock 'n Roll, a documentary about the Ozzfest, produced by Sharon Osbourne, which explored life on the road.

 Other films Spheeris has directed include The Beverly Hillbillies; The Little Rascals (for which she co-wrote the screenplay); the Chris Farley/David Spade comedy Black Sheep; the Marlon Wayans-David Spade team-up Senseless; and The Kid & I starring Tom Arnold.
-In 2006, she was set to direct the still-unfilmed Gospel According to Janis, about Janis Joplin.
+In 2006, she was set to direct the still-unfilmed Gospel According to Janis about Janis Joplin.

 The Portland Oregon Women's Film Festival named Spheeris its guest of honor for 2013.

 The moving image collection of Penelope Spheeris is held at the Academy Film Archive.
 The Academy Film Archive has preserved several of Penelope Spheeris' films, including Bath, Hats Off To Hollywood, and Shit.